LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Candlestick_Patterns/README.md

 ## Author
 ### * Tin Hang

-## 🔴 Candlestick chart is accurate based on the prices: the open, low, high, and close prices.
-However, candlestick pattern to predict future price is not very.
 ## 🔴 Warning: This is not financial advisor.
 Do not use this to invest or trade.
 It is for educational purpose.